nickcottrell/lapel/README.md

 ### Additional research
 In the process, I've been learning about speech recognition fundamentals as well as getting updates on the state of affairs from the [CMU Sphinx project](http://cmusphinx.sourceforge.net/).

+### CURRENT DEVELOPMENT:

+* factor out the timeline and control dialog/event queue: ALMOST COMPLETE
+* set a variable in the listing function and use it in lapel demo script: SCRATCHING HEAD
+* refactor to exclude multiple grammars; factor out grammars to separate script: NOT STARTED
+* better separation of UI wiring to listening functionality: NOT STARTED